Mohammed Saleem: Natural disaster relief programs

-Saleem has been very active along with his Environment Conservation Group team during time of climate disasters such as 2018 Kerala floods and Tamil Nadu floods of 2015 South India floods.
+Saleem has been active along with his Environment Conservation Group team during time of climate disasters such as 2018 Kerala floods and Tamil Nadu floods of 2015 South India floods.
 He and his team spent days at Cuddalore providing relief to the people worst affected by the unprecedented floods.
-His selfless service during the floods earned him the Real Hero Award from Coimbatore City Municipal Corporation in the year 2015.
+His service during the floods earned him the Real Hero Award from Coimbatore City Municipal Corporation in the year 2015.

 Save racecourse

 Mohammed Saleem was instrumental in highlighting the issue of Coimbatore Racecourse, he led a mass movement which was successful in persuading the Coimbatore Corporation to give up the building of unwanted structures in a racecourse at the cost of the environment.